lisael/pg-django/README.rst

 Web site
 ========

-The project is self-hosted at `http://trac.lisael.org/pg-django`_
+The project is self-hosted at `<http://trac.lisael.org/pg-django>`_

 Note that the project's Github page is not the reference.
-As such, the github repo mirrors the only official repo: `git://git.lisael.org/git/pg-django`_
+As such, the github repo mirrors the only official repo: `<git://git.lisael.org/git/pg-django>`_

 Contributions
 =============

-Contributions are accepted if posted as a patch on a relevent ticket on `our trac <http://trac.lisael.org/pg-django>`_.
+Contributions are accepted if posted as a patch on a relevant ticket on `our trac <http://trac.lisael.org/pg-django>`_.
 If your improvement idea fits no existing ticket, please submit a new ticket before you start implementing it, so we can discuss about it.